Council for Public Health Nursing

 The Council for Public Health Nursing (CPHN) was established within the Missouri Department of Health and Senior Services (DHSS) to address issues that impact public health nursing within the public health system.
 The CPHN provides leadership, expertise, and coordination of public health nursing issues including practice, standards, education, and recruitment.

-The mission of the Council for Public Health Nursing is to provide leadership, expertise, and advocacy related to public health nursing practice, standards, and issues.
+Council for Public Health Nursing provides leadership, expertise, and advocacy related to public health nursing practice, standards, and issues.

 The Council for Public Health Nursing values:

 - Public health nursing as a specialty that promotes and protects the health of populations using knowledge from nursing, social, and public health sciences;

 - An interdisciplinary public health team dedicated to promoting healthy people in healthy communities;

 - Prevention as the foundation for promoting individual and community health;

 - Continuing education designed to enhance leadership skills and professional growth; and

 - Quality care which meets or exceeds established standards and is creative, culturally competent, and compassionate.

 The Council of Public Health Nursing was established in April, 1997, and the first meeting was held in October, 1997.
 The CPHN membership was all DHSS staff and the chair was the DHSS public health nursing liaison.